 When To Call Your Eye Doctor

-Today’s federal, state and local stay-at-home mandates may impact and limit your doctor visits.
+Federal, state, and local responses to the pandemic may impact and limit your doctor visits.
 But, while we need to practice social distancing, know your ophthalmologist is only a phone call away and available if you have an eye problem.
 It’s important to immediately contact your eye doctor if any of the following symptoms arise: